Points¶

 Construct a

-omdi::Pointsobject from raw coordinate arrays.- Parameters:
+omdi::Pointsobject from coordinate vectors.- Parameters:

-x – Pointer to an array of X coordinates (length
+x – Vector of X coordinates (length

-npoints).y – Pointer to an array of Y coordinates (length
+npoints).y – Vector of Y coordinates (length

 npoints).npoints – Number of points in the arrays.